dmaticzka/GraphProt/README.md

 #### cv - Crossvalidation ####

 Runs a 10-fold crossvalidation.
-Crossvalidation results are written to file "GraphProt.cv_results".
+Measures of classification performance are listed in "GraphProt.cv_results".
+In classification setting, crossvalidation results are written to file "GraphProt.cv_predictions", this file contains three
+columns:

+1. sequence id of training instance
+2. class of training instance
+3. predicted margin

 #### train - Model Training ####